pvandervelde/mindvortex/src/posts/2100-02-03-Swerve-drive-kinematics-validation.md

-Title: Swerve drive - Kinematics models
+Title: Swerve drive - Validation of the kinematics solution
 Tags:

 - Robotics